Sphereon-Opensource/SIOP-OID4VP/README.md

 ## JWT and DID creation and verification

 Please note that this chapter is about low level JWT functions, which normally aren't used by end users of this library.
-Typically, you use the AuthenticationRequest and Response classes (low-level) or the OP and RP classes (high-level).
+Typically, you use the AuthorizationRequest and Response classes (low-level) or the OP and RP classes (high-level).

 ### Create JWT